 9. Helps with digestion and constipation

-Coconut oil has increased levels of MCFAs (medium-chain fatty acids).
-These fats contain Lauric acid and capris acid, which help against infection from bacteria or viruses.
+Pure coconut oil has increased levels of MCFAs (medium-chain fatty acids).
+These fats contain Lauric acid and capris acid, which help against bacterial infection and viruses.

 Is Coconut Oil on Nipples Safe for Baby?

 An easy way for your baby to ingest a little is to use it in place of nipple cream if you are breastfeeding.
 Not only does it relieve your sore nipples, but it gives your baby the benefits of ingesting it.
 Coconut oil was a lifesaver during my breastfeeding journey.

 You can also use it in place of oil when cooking your food, and your baby will receive the health benefits through the breastmilk produced.